 Manhattan, New York

-The cost of living index (COLI) used to evaluate cities takes into account factors such as the cost of housing and utilities, grocery prices, the cost of using transportation, the availability of affordable healthcare, and other basic goods and services.
-Of the 276 urban areas surveyed by the C2ER, the priciest one is Manhattan, New York.
-The heart of New York City boasts a cost of living index of 225.2 — more than double the national average (100).
+Of the 283 urban areas surveyed by C2ER in 2025, the priciest one is Manhattan, New York.
+The heart of New York City boasts a cost-of-living index of 238.9 — more than double the national average (100).
 With its luxury apartments, world-class restaurants and museums, and pricey schools, Manhattan tops the list of America’s most expensive cities.

 Honolulu, Hawaii

-The second most expensive U.S. city to live in is the Hawaiian capital of Honolulu, with a score of 180.3.
+The third most expensive U.S. city to live in is the Hawaiian capital of Honolulu, with a score of 183.8.
 This scenic island paradise can’t be beat in terms of natural beauty, but costs are high given its location in the middle of the Pacific.
 This geographic isolation means it costs more to import certain goods and materials, which in turn means higher prices for consumers.
-Real estate is also quite limited and expensive due to rich out-of-staters buying up available land to build vacation homes.
+In fact, Honolulu ranks No. 1 in terms of the price of grocery items, with a score of 131.6.
+Real estate is also quite limited and expensive.

 More From Our Network